Parliament-Funkadelic: Modern day Parliament-Funkadelic

-In the early 1980s George Clinton continued to record while battling with financial problems and well-publicized drug problems.
+In the early 1980s, George Clinton continued to record while battling with financial problems and well-publicized drug problems.
 The remaining members of Parliament-Funkadelic recorded the 1982 hit album Computer Games, which was released as a George Clinton solo album.
-Included on this release was the much-sampled #1 hit single "Atomic Dog".
+Included on this release was the much-sampled number 1 hit single "Atomic Dog".
 The following year, Clinton formed the P-Funk All Stars, who went on to record Urban Dancefloor Guerillas in 1983.
+In the spring of 1983 the P-Funk All Stars started one of their best tours, the Atomic Dog Tour.
+Many regard this as the best sounding period for the band.
 The P-Funk All Stars included many of the same members as the late-1970s version of the Parliament-Funkadelic collective, and was so named because of various legal issues concerning use of the names Parliament and Funkadelic after 1980.
 The name P-Funk All Stars is still in use to the current day, and group has included a mix of former Parliament-Funkadelic members as well as guests and new musicians.

 As the 1980s continued, P-Funk did not meet with great commercial success as the band continued to produce albums under the name of George Clinton as solo artist.
 P-Funk retired from touring from 1984 until 1989, except for extremely sporadic performances and TV appearances.
 It was at this time that hip hop music began to extensively sample P-Funk music, so remnants of the music were still heard regularly, now among fans of hip hop.
 By 1993, most of the Parliament and Funkadelic back catalog had been reissued.
 The same year saw the return of a reconstituted P-Funk All Stars, with the re-release of Urban Dancefloor Guerrillas under the title Hydraulic Funk, and a new hip hop influenced album Dope Dogs.
 In 1994, the group toured with the Lollapalooza festival and appeared in the film PCU.

 The 1996 album T.A.P.O.A.F.O.M.
 (The Awesome Power of a Fully Operational Mothership), released under the name George Clinton & the P-Funk All Stars, served as a reunion album featuring contributions from the band's most noteworthy songwriters from the earlier eras, such as Bootsy Collins, Bernie Worrell, and Junie Morrison.
 It would be ten years before another album would be released.
 In the intervening time, successive tours would slowly restore some of the broken ties between the original band members, together with an accumulation of new talent.
 On July 23, 1999, George Clinton and Parliament-Funkadelic, including noteworthy former members Bootsy and Catfish Collins and Bernie Worrell, performed on stage at Woodstock '99.
 The collective continued to tour sporadically in to the 2000s, with participation from some of the children and grandchildren of the original members.